whoamiamleo/NOPmask/README.md

 - Encrypts shellcode to appear like benign NOP instructions.
 - Only decrypts and executes shellcode if running on real machine.
-- Uses pure assembly with no dependencies, so it works on any operating system.
+- Works with any operating system that runs on the AMD64 or i386 architecture.

 ---